nanilevay/18ghostsExam/README.md

 bugs at some points that couldn't be fully fixed in time for delivery, but the game is functional when the input is correct.

+Due to time constraints, the branch "newBoard" was set as the master branch in github as to not delay the delivery of the project due to merge conflicts.

 ### UML Diagram

 This diagram shows the main class structure found in the programs as well as